redwoodjs/redwood/docs/docs/logger.md

 })
 ```

-Now the Prisma client will log the designated emited log levels as well as invoke the client extension:
+Now the Prisma client will log the specified emitted log levels as well as invoke the client extension:

 ```bash
 api | 17:19:07 🐛 graphql-server GraphQL execution started: FindUserExamples2